tgolla/tgolla.github.io/_posts/2016-3-21-working-with-json.md

 [JSON2CSharp](http://json2csharp.com/ "JSON2CSharp"){:target="_blank"} is an online tool that generates c# classes from JSON.

-[JSON C# Class Generator](http://jsonclassgenerator.codeplex.com/ "jsonclassgenerator"){:target="_blank"} is an application that generates C# classes from a sample JSON text, so you can use strongly typed programming with JSON.
-8/14/2021 Update: CodePlex Archives will be shut down after July 1st, 2021.
-The project has been forked to GitHub [https://github.com/JsonCSharpClassGenerator/JsonCSharpClassGenerator/](https://github.com/JsonCSharpClassGenerator/JsonCSharpClassGenerator/){:target="_blank"}
+JSON C# Class Generator is an application that generates C# classes from a sample JSON text, so you can use strongly typed programming with JSON.
+Code to build the application can be found on GitHub [https://github.com/JsonCSharpClassGenerator/JsonCSharpClassGenerator/](https://github.com/JsonCSharpClassGenerator/JsonCSharpClassGenerator/){:target="_blank"}